zcsd/Surveillance_System/README.md

 pip3 install mlxtend

+pip3 install pyinotify

 ```

-## **Future Optimization/Bugs to be fiexed**
+## **TODO**

 - Reconnect SQL server if networt revover.

-- Now the program process every frame with faces and send every frame results to SQL, will only send 1 result for one person in a time range(~2min?)

-- One wrong recognition result may cause wrong update, to add continuous/probability checking.
+- Resend inforamtion in backup timelog to SQL server if network recover.

+- Optimize multiple face recogniton in video-based analytics.

+- Improve accuracy for unknown face recognition.

+- Read config from file for easy setting.

+- Be able to ignore light on/off event.

-- Add web UI to access and control
+- Add web UI to dor daily view, access and control.

-*Aug 28 2018*
+*Aug 31 2018*